exegesis-js/exegesis/docs/Options.md

 ## mimeTypeParsers

-A hash where keys are either mime types or mimetype wildcards (e.g. 'text/*'), and values are `MimeTypeParser`s.
+A hash where keys are either mime types or mimetype wildcards (e.g. 'text/*'), and values are parsers.

 This option is used to control how Exegesis parses message bodies and certain parameters.
 By default, parsers are provided for 'text/*' and 'application/json'.

-A `MimeTypeParser` is either an object of the form:
+A parser is either an object of the form:

 ```js
 {